Article Read Time

 Cyber Security in Hiring

 During onboarding, organizations should take steps to ensure that new employees are properly trained on cyber security policies and procedures.
 This includes educating employees on the importance of data security, password management, and social engineering awareness.
-They should receive and be required to acknowledge they understand relevant policies (e.g., acceptable use, incident response policies, etc.).
+They should receive and be required to acknowledge that they understand relevant policies (e.g., acceptable use, incident response policies, etc.).
 Early and regular security awareness training is the most effective (and cost-effective) cyber security effort any organization of any size can make.

 This means they can participate in team projects with the same training and knowledge as everyone else.
-Additionally, they’ll receive training in using the same systems and software the rest of the team uses, making collaborating easier.
+Additionally, they’ll receive training in using the same systems and software the rest of the team uses, making collaboration easier.

 Cyber Security in Firing (or just when someone leaves)